Percolation and isoperimetry on roughly transitive graphs: Proof of Lemma

 \section{Proof of Lemma \ref{lemma:lego}}

-To conclude the proof of Theorem~\ref{thm:p_c<1} we still need to show that Lemma~\ref{lemma:lego} holds.
-The main ideas of the proof are taken from \cite[Lemma 4.1]{2014arXiv1409.5923T}, which we report here for seek of clarity.
+To conclude the proof of Theorem~\ref{thm:p_c<1_dependent} we still need to show Lemma~\ref{lemma:lego}.
+The main ideas of the proof are taken from \cite[Lemma 4.1]{2014arXiv1409.5923T}, which we report here for sake of clarity.
 We split the proof into several auxiliary results, in order to make it more clear.